 A film that explores the rhythm, history, and meaning of step dancing, from the roots of this genre to present day competitions.
-Stepping features more than a dozen interviews with dancers, as well as historical perspectives from elder statesman of jazz, Ellis Marsalis, and mesmerizing footage of fraternity and sorority teams practicing and performing at step shows.
+Stepping features more than a dozen interviews with dancers, as well as historical perspectives from elder statesman of jazz, Ellis Marsalis, and mesmerizing footage of fraternity and sorority teams stepping.

 What does a young Blackfoot woman today have in common with a warrior from two centuries ago named Running Eagle?
 From the first glimpse of Browning, Montana through a winter fog to the last frame of a bison herd, this film explores the lives of two women separated by time, but linked in spirit.

 What happens when mob violence goes unchecked?
-Memphis, Tennessee in 1866 became the scene of a three-day white rampage through black neighborhoods that shook the city and the nation.
+In 1866, Tennessee saw a three-day white rampage through black neighborhoods in Memphis that shook the city and the nation.
 A Massacre explores why this racial atrocity occurred and why it got buried in public memory for decades afterwards.